riok/mapperly/docs/docs/contributing/index.md

+---
+sidebar_position: 0
+description: A guide on how to contribute to Mapperly.
+---

 # Contributing

 We would love for you to contribute to Mapperly and help make it even better than it is today!